shallinan1/CSE490_Final_Project/README.md

 Below are first our character level sequence model results:

-### Character Level Results with Full Sequence Padding
+### Character Level Experiment Results with Full Sequence Padding
 ![epochsBatchSizeBase](https://user-images.githubusercontent.com/28735634/102665671-13248080-413a-11eb-8804-141df86c8956.png)
 We first tested batch size vs number of nodes in one LSTM using 10 epochs.
 However, the batch size seemed to not to affect the accuracy very much, but 16 was the best.
 We had a max of about 0.375 with 100 noes and a batch size of 16.
 We used 16 as our batch size for all future experiments with this character-based model.
 Next, we tested the number of epochs in our model vs the number of nodes in our LSTM: